 As far as all the other games throughout the world.
 Lottery players would have the ability to play in any lottery game across the globe.
 They would be taxed for those games at whatever rate the country they are living in taxes lottery winnings.
 There would be a governing body created by the United Nations that would settle any disputes between international players and the international governments themselves.

 So another simple breakdown of what we’re looking at here:

 – Players can play any lottery game in the world so long as the state or country agrees to allow other players to enter it

 – There would be two new games created – The World Lottery Jackpot & a daily game

 Where Will This World Lottery Money Go?

 So we got everything figured out about who will govern the lottery and how it will work, but where will all this money go?
 Well, the easy answer to that is the United Nations.
 The potential money that we are talking about gaining from this thing is in the tens of billions per year.

-The money produced by this type of thing could be astronomical and the aid that this money would create would drastically improve the chances that countries could rebuild quickly after natural disasters destroy their way of life.
-The possibilities truly are endless for how much this type of thing could expand the humanitarian efforts of the United Nations.
+The money produced by this type of thing could be astronomical, and the aid that this money would create would drastically improve the chances that countries could rebuild quickly after natural disasters destroy their way of life.
+The possibilities indeed are endless for how much this type of thing could expand the humanitarian efforts of the United Nations.